TobiasGruening/ARU-Net/README.md

 ```

 ### Validate the model:
+The following describes how to validate a trained model:
 + train and val losses are printed in info.log
 + to validate the checkpoints using the classical weights as well as its ema-shadows, adjust and run:
 ```
 pix_lab/main/validate_ckpt.py
 ```

+## Comments
+The

 ## References